tipeslowly/scai/content/3_Rainbow_screen.md

 class: page-one
 abstract:
 ---
-After copying Lu Xuan's manuscript, Shen Cai would occasionally add her own literary creations to the end of sections; sixteen in total, comprising twelve *shi* poems, two *ci* poems and four prose passages.
-Often extremely simple in construction and language, these lines describe the natural world around her as the seasons pass, drawing the reader into the universe of her inner thoughts and interactions within that world; for example, in the first volume, after the first chapter of the *Book of Documents* “The Classic of the Emperor Yao” 堯典:
+After copying Lu Xuan's manuscript, Shen Cai occasionally added her own literary creations to the end of sections; sixteen in total, comprising twelve *shi* poems, two *ci* poems and four prose passages.
+Often quite simple in construction and language, these lines describe the natural world around her as the seasons pass, drawing the reader into the universe of her inner thoughts and interactions; for example, in the first volume, after the first chapter of the *Book of Documents* “The Classic of the Emperor Yao” 堯典:

 After my Lord drafted *Meanings in the Book of Documents*, he ordered me, [Shen] Cai, to make a handwritten fair-copy, and for this reason presented me a poem with the following lines: